kuzzleio/documentation-old/src/sdk-reference/user/delete.md

 }
 ```

-Deletes the user in Kuzzle
+Deletes the user in Kuzzle Backend.

 ---